clts-globant/bcp_lab_quarkus_customer_service/README.md

 Basic health checks (like `q/health`) and metrics are supported thanks to Quarkus/micrometer.
 Read https://quarkus.io/guides/management-interface-reference for more details.

+## Before running

+Don't forget to boot up a PostgreSQL instance of your preference before starting this service.
+Respective ports/URLs can be configured in `src/main/resources/application.yml`

 ## Unit/integration tests
 Run
 ```shell script